karljpsmith/typewriter-ocr-tweet/README.md

 Click on credentials.
 I've saved mine as a json blob in a folder (not included in the repo) called /auth

 ##TODO
-1) Substitute textblob's spellchecker for something that is context aware (maybe https://github.com/bakwc/JamSpell)
-2) Fix the wifi detection (it registers success on mobile wifi, but can't tweet.)
+1) Fix the wifi detection (it occasionally registers success on mobile wifi, but can't tweet.)